thec00n/Smart-Contract-Hacker-Playground/Parity_1_2/README.md

 ## Notes

--
+- Restart a challenge by just CTRL+C and run `./start_level` again

 ## Credits

-Thanks to N1k1tung or creating the initial draft Thanks to XXX
+- Thanks to N1k1tung or creating the initial draft

->Since we run on a simulated network, you can simply unlock any account.
-For the sake of the challenge please try to avoid that =)
+- Thanks to XXX